MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-use-the-activity-log.md

 Because the activity log is a service, the activity log is unavailable in the VSPackage constructor.

 You should obtain the activity log just before writing to it.
-Do not cache or save the activity log for future use.
+Don't cache or save the activity log for future use.

 ## Related content